 Road-trip: what can't we miss seeing where you live? #Travel#advice#road trip#travel June 29 | Offbeat Editors offbeatbride @offbeathome runs these advice questions as an opportunity for our readers to share personal experiences and anecdotes.
 Readers are responsible for doing their own research before following any advice given here... or anywhere else on the web, for that matter.
 Photo by Serolynne.
 Used under Creative Commons license.
 For YEARS, my friend and I have joked about planning a full-on cross-country road trip.
 We'd have a hired RV, bobble heads, nodding dogs, and hula girls on the dashboard, and we'd visit loads of tourist sites across America — you know, the worlds largest pencil museum, the biggest ball of twine, pet cemeteries, shoe trees.
 We need must-visit places — we hope they give us the fortitude to plan this trip.
 No more joking!
 I'd like the Homies to give us touristing recommendations in their area.
 What should I come see in your city or state? -Mich My advice is this: If you visit Nebraska, don't allow yourself to drive on I-80.
 That flat, ugly stretch of Interstate gives NE a bad name.
 If you have a smartphone, you might also buy the app Roadside America for $2.99.
 It alerts you to nearby giant balls of twine and gives you information, links, and directions.
 It was the first app I bought (aww, I'm experiencing nostalgia!)
 What have you got to offer, guys?
 Or rather, what has your state got to offer?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo PREVIOUS Retro space-age house porn with Lustron Homes NEXT Alison and Brendan’s highly-organized high-design space with lots of customized storage Show/Hide comments [ 202 ] Read more comments ‹ 1 2 Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Fix Typo PREVIOUS Retro space-age house porn with Lustron Homes NEXT A guide to making your family videos even more awesome Show/Hide comments [ 202 ] Read more comments ‹ 1 2 Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.